JohnKamaujk/talk-hub/README.md

 ## Features
 1. As a user, I want to sign up as new user.
 2. As a user, I want to log into my account.
-3. As a user, I want to view .
+3. As a user, I want to view potential chatmates, all other users.
 4. As a user, I want to b.